 - Chances are very low that you’ll be the one artist who will make it by chance.
 You can publish your stuff on YouTube and hope that one of your songs might go viral, but today this is even harder than ever before, as thousands of amateur music videos are being uploaded every day.

 - Becoming a one hit wonder will neither make you rich nor happy.
 People will ask you to play that one single song for the rest of your life, nobody will ever be interested in any other of your other work, and you’ll probably die as a poor guy or girl.

 Maybe I should mention that Rick Rubin brought Baauer back on that horrible Star Wars dance music album, which received mixed reviews and only sold 3,000 in its first week in the US.
-As said before, don’t forget that usually crap doesn’t sell well, and this one clearly demonstrates that you can’t sell any bullshit in this business anymore, even if you put a Star Wars sticker on it.
-Here’s one more important detail to remember:
+As said before, don’t forget that crap usually doesn’t sell well, and this one clearly demonstrates that you can’t sell any bullshit in this business anymore, even if you put a Star Wars sticker on it.